 Für Leser von „Aljoscha der Idiot“: „Am Tag, der ihr Geburtstag war, weilte Leda noch bei Sonja, während Aljoscha den Blick auf Dantes Begegnung mit Beatrice an der Westwand seines Zimmers ruhen ließ.“ – In dieser Szene lag mit ziemlicher Sicherheit „Heyday“ von The Church auf dem Plattenspieler in Aljoschas Zimmer.
 Zusammen mit der LP hatte ich die „Tantalized“ 7″ erworben, die B-Seite darauf war „The View“, gesungen nicht von Steve Kilbey, sondern von Marty Willson-Piper: einer der Songs, die Aljoscha im Walkman ständig hört, Songs, die Wagemut verliehen für das Beschwören des Unausweichlichen.

-The paint is peeling, scrape to save what’s yours
+Take this daring leap Wake, you’ve been asleep Go attack your life The paint is peeling, scrape to save what’s yours

 Polish your window, don’t block out your view